 “The content and quality of the material and presentation was superb!
 The workshop has assisted me in finding new ways to reduce paperwork.
-Thank you.” –Barbara Lattimore, PhD LPC; Alternative Research and Development Services-Decatur GA.
+Thank you.” –Barbara Lattimore “…extremely thorough information for our new supervision program.
+Thank you.” -Angela Wheelus.
+“Eye-opening workshop as regards board law rulings versus civil law proceedings!”
+Georgia LCSW

-This ethics workshop will teach you the process for reaching the ultimate goal in providing clinical supervision: freedom from apprehension, anxiety, tentativeness, and concerns about supervisor liabilities so you can focus on developing the confidence to create competent.
+For supervisors and supervisees.
+This ethics workshop will teach you the process for reaching the ultimate goal in providing clinical supervision: freedom from apprehension, anxiety and tentativeness so you can focus on developing the confidence to create competent.

 1) Participants will demonstrate knowledge of critical factors in interviewing and selecting candidates for supervision.